 - Space: Birds need an adequate territory to raise their young.
-Sufficient space and suitable habitat is critical to provide for birds' nesting needs, foraging area and safe shelter, and birds work hard to claim territory and defend it from intruders during the nesting season.
+Sufficient space and suitable habitat are critical to provide for birds' nesting needs, foraging area, and safe shelter.
+Birds work hard to claim territory and defend it from intruders during the nesting season.

 - Time: Depending on the species, raising a bird family may take just a few weeks to several months or longer.
 Birds require adequate time to nurture their young, from when the eggs are first laid and incubated to when juvenile birds first take flight and learn to forage on their own.